Ostinchuk/kaholo-pipelines/hello_world_1/README.md

 ## Plugins

-The following Kaholo plugins used:
+The following Kaholo plugins are used:

 * CommandLine